Why Original Medicare Isn’t Enough

-If you are admitted as an inpatient to the hospital, you will pay a deductible of $1260.
+If you are admitted as an inpatient to the hospital, you will pay a deductible of $1,408 ($1,484 in 2021).
 This deductible covers your inpatient hospitalization for the first 60 days.
 This is actually a great deal considering what it costs to stay in a hospital!
 But what happens after 60 days?

-For days 61-90 the Medicare Beneficiary is responsible for a co-pay of $315 per day (for as much as $9,450 on top of the $1260).
-If you to need to stay in the hospital for longer than 90 days you will begin to use your “Lifetime Reserve Days” (LRD) These days can only be used ONCE in your lifetime, and once they are gone, you cannot use them again.
-While you are using your LRD you are responsible for a co-pay of $630 per day, or up to an additional $37,800.
+For days 61-90, the Medicare Beneficiary is responsible for a co-pay of $352 ($371 in 2021) per day (for as much as $10,500 on top of the $1,408).
+If you do need to stay in the hospital for longer than 90 days you will begin to use your “Lifetime Reserve Days” (LRD) These days can only be used ONCE in your lifetime, and once they are gone, you cannot use them again.
+While you are using your LRD you are responsible for a co-pay of $704 ($742 in 2021) per day, or up to an additional $42,240.

-If you are unlucky enough to need hospital care longer than 150 days, you are responsible for ALL COSTS.
-The financial planner in me just can’t wrap my head around this, so for this reason alone, I never recommend that someone have original Medicare and nothing else.
+If you are unlucky enough to need hospital care for longer than 150 days, you are responsible for ALL COSTS.
+The financial planner in me just can’t wrap my head around this, so for this reason alone, I never recommend that someone have Original Medicare and nothing else.

 Medicare Part A also covers Skilled Nursing Care.
-This is when you need round the clock Medical attention to recover from an illness or injury.
+This is when you need round clock Medical attention to recover from an illness or injury.
 Skilled Nursing Facility (SNF) stays are covered 100% by Medicare for the first 20 days, provided that you have been admitted to the hospital, as an inpatient, for a minimum of 3 days.
-Be careful here, because many hospitals will admit you for observation, which is actually an outpatient status (and doesn't count).
-Once you’ve stayed in the SNF for 20 days, you are responsible for a copay of $157.50 per day, or up to $12,600.
+Be careful here, because many hospitals will admit you for observation, which is actually an outpatient status (and doesn’t count).
+Once you’ve stayed in the SNF for 20 days, you are responsible for a copay of $176 per day ($185.50 in 2021), or up to $14,050.
 Medicare does not pay for SNF over 100 days.

 Original Medicare: Part B Deductibles and Copays:

-If you only have original Medicare, you will have co-pays , coinsurance, and deductibles for Part B as well.
+If you only have Original Medicare, you will have co-pays, coinsurance, and deductibles for Part B as well.
 The first that you will run across is the annual deductible.
-In 2016 this deductible will be $166, and it can change every year.
-Once your deductible is taken care of, your cost to see the physician will be 20% of the approved amount for the service, plus a potential additional 15% of the approved amount for the service if the physician does not accept assignment.
+In 2020 this deductible is $198 ($203 in 2021), and it can change every year.
+Once your deductible is taken care of, your cost to see the physician will be 20% of the approved amount for the service, plus a potential additional 15% of the approved amount for the service if the physician does not accept an assignment.
 So your potential cost could be up to 35% of the approved amount.
-Be sure to ask your provider if he or she accepts assignment.
+Be sure to ask your provider if he or she accepts an assignment.

 Medicare usually covers 100% of laboratory services, home healthcare (remember, this is not for activities of daily living, home healthcare that Medicare pays for us usually in concert with Skilled Nursing).